learning-zone/angular-basics/README.md

 In the child, we declare a messageEvent variable with the Output decorator and set it equal to a new event emitter.
 Then we create a function named sendMessage that calls emit on this event with the message we want to send.
 Lastly, we create a button to trigger this function.

-The parent can now subscribe to this messageEvent that’s outputted by the child component, then run the receive message function whenever this event occurs.
+The parent can now subscribe to this messageEvent that is outputted by the child component, then run the receive message function whenever this event occurs.

 **parent.component.ts**
 ```typescript